 While not the loudest speaker in the world, it still commands some serious respect.

-The Effects of loud sounds on our ears and bodies
+The Effects of loud sounds on our ears and Bodies

 Aside from short or long-term hearing damage, ringing in your ears, or headaches, there are also several other non-aural outcomes of prolonged exposure to dangerously loud sound levels.

 Studies have shown that ultrasonic frequencies (above 20kHz) at volumes around 180dB can cause physical damage and can be used as a weapon where the pain area can be localized.
 Scary stuff!
-Similarly, subsonic frequencies below 20Hz cause vibrations that will rattle some of your insides- the first and most noticeable of which will be your eyeballs, which will shake uncontrollably, making it impossible to see clearly.
+Similarly, subsonic frequencies below 20Hz cause vibrations that will rattle some of your insides- the first and most noticeable will be your eyeballs, which will shake uncontrollably, making it impossible to see clearly.